2011 Norway attacks: Shortage of transport capacity

 The police therefore had to use their own rigid-hulled inflatable boat (RHIB).
-The day of the event, this boat was located in Hønefoss, and had to be transported to the lake and launched before it could be used.
+On the day of the event, this boat was in Hønefoss, and had to be transported to the lake and launched before it could be used.
 When Delta boarded the RHIB it took on some water and after a few hundred metres, the engine stopped, probably due to water in the fuel.
 Two minutes later they took over a civilian boat that was sent to assist them.
 The episode was captured on video.
 A minute or two after the video ends, a faster civilian boat arrived to help.
 Four Delta officers boarded the boat.
 Not wanting to waste any more time, the civilian couple took the police to Utøya.

 Some have criticised the police for not using a helicopter, for not immediately getting into small boats, and for endangering the couple who drove the civilian boat.

-Arrest of innocent survivor
+Arrest of an innocent survivor

 On arriving in Utøya, the police arrested, in addition to Breivik, Anzor Djoukaev, an innocent 17-year-old survivor who represented the Akershus branch of AUF.
-The youth was reportedly stripped naked and locked up in a jail cell, located only meters away from the cell housing the self-confessed killer.
+The youth was reportedly stripped naked and locked up in a jail cell, located only metres away from the cell housing the self-confessed killer.
 The victim, who as a child had witnessed mass murders in Chechnya, was suspected of being an accomplice because his haircut was different from that shown on his identity document, and because he did not react to the carnage with the same tears and hysteria as most of the other survivors.
-He was kept in custody for seventeen hours.
-Lawyer Harald Stabell criticised the police for failing to contact the youth's family, who feared he was killed, and for interrogating the victim without a lawyer present.Torgeir P. Krokfjord, Utøya-offer (17) ble mistenkt og avhørt uten advokat (Norwegian), Dagbladet, 12 August 2011.
-Retrieved 14 August 2011.
+He was kept in custody for 17 hours.
+Lawyer Harald Stabell criticised the police for failing to contact the youth's family, who feared he was killed, and for interrogating the victim without a lawyer present.

 Casualties

 The attacks were the deadliest in Norway since World War II, and a survey found that one in four Norwegians knew someone affected by the attacks.
-It is also the fifth deadliest terrestrial terrorist attack in Western Europe behind the Bologna bombing in 1980, the Nice attack in 2016, the Paris attacks in November 2015, and the Madrid train bombings in 2004.